Prathyusha-Guduru/Montunes/README.md

 # Montunes
 A music weather app no asked for 🎵⛅.
-This applications shows weather of the user's location automatically and plays music according to the weather.
+This application grabs the user's location (only if access is given) and displays the weather of that location.
+It also has a music player that plays songs according to the temperature range.

 Link to the live version 🔥 : https://limitless-depths-39137.herokuapp.com/

 ## Screenshots